Service Helix: A Grounded Theory of College Student Development and Outcomes Through Involvement in Community Service

 The grounded theory offers insight into responsibility that evolved from service as students internalized a social issue or the need to serve.
 The participants defined this as a personal responsibility or personalization.
 The service helix highlights the importance of background and catalyst to initiate and continue service.
 The service experience was also important in their development.
 The next key category was personalization that describes an integration of service, responsibility, and a connection to others and issues.
 Finally, students move to a combination of outcomes from their experience.
 The service helix helps articulate how students grow from service and how service can be used as a learning tool on a college campus.

 Schneider, Mary Kay, "Service Helix: A Grounded Theory of College Student Development and Outcomes Through Involvement in Community Service" (2002).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 44.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."